 SCC prohibits the unlawful manufacture, possession, use or distribution of drugs on the campus, college sites, client sites or at any college-sponsored event.
 The possession, use or distribution of alcoholic beverages on campus, college sites, client sites, instructional activities and at college-sponsored events is prohibited unless specifically approved by the president.
 Violation of this policy may result in disciplinary action, including dismissal.

 SCC provides short-term mental health counseling to assist students.
-The counselor will also assist students by providing referrals to community based treatment centers for alcohol or substance abuse issues.
+The counselor will also assist students by providing referrals to community based services.
 SCC Mental Health Services

 It is strongly recommended that all entering freshmen and transfer students be immunized for measles and rubella before they register for classes at SCC.
 Certain immunizations are required for admission to selected health programs.
 Details are available from the office for nursing and allied health programs, LU/SCC Center for Nursing and Allied Health Sciences, #1 Academy Place, Suite 102, Dardenne Prairie, Mo.
 Call 636-922-8280 for details about specific programs.